w3f/polkadot-wiki/docs/learn/learn-guides-coretime-swap.md

 In order to check if a parachain is locked or not, teams need to query `registrar.paras` with the corresponding paraID on the relay chain.
-It's important to note that since [RFC #14](https://github.com/polkadot-fellows/RFCs/pull/14), if a parachain never produced a block the it's by default unlocked.
+It's important to note that since [RFC #14](https://github.com/polkadot-fellows/RFCs/pull/14), if a parachain never produced a block then it's by default unlocked.

 ## Initiate Swap from the Parachain